milanofthe/pathsim/docs/source/index.rst

 - Automatic differentiation for **fully differentiable** system simulations
 - **Extensibility** by subclassing the base `Block` class and implementing just a handful of methods

+The source code can be found in the `GitHub repository <https://github.com/milanofthe/pathsim>`.

 Quickstart